 #1 ~ Durable binders are worth the extra expense.
 After trying the economy binders one year (They fell apart by midyear.), teachers discovered it was cheaper, to begin with, binders that would last the entire year.

 #2 ~ Binders covered with clear plastic work best.
 Here’s why: Names of the students are typed in large font, printed onto card stock, cut into strips, and placed down the outside spine of the binder.

 #3 ~ The plastic pocket tab dividers organize the binders.
 After trying out three binders for different subjects (science/social studies, math, and language arts), teachers in my team agreed that one two-inch binder for all subjects works best.
 [Note: The photos I am using as illustrations are with a one-inch binder, as this is what I had at home while writing this post.]

 #4 ~ Color coding binders by different periods is a good idea.
 We departmentalize our school, so students move binders from classroom to classroom.
 Having all binders from the same homeroom in the same color makes missing notebooks easier to find.
 Using consistent colored notebooks also helps with adding new material to the binders.

 Having a parent volunteer write on the small tab dividers works best.
 Many students need help with writing neatly on the small tabs.
 We use the following categories:

 - Book Units

 - Social Studies

 Section 1 ~ Organization

-Students use the pocket in the first section for student response cards.
+In the first section of the binder, students use the pocket for student response cards.
 You can download these free response cards here.